AST Achievement Awards

 Eligibility Criteria:

-- Nominee must be a transplant recipient, candidate, living donor, donor family and/or community advocate who has championed a transplant or donation cause.
+- Nominee must be a transplant recipient, candidate, live donor, donor family and/or community advocate who has championed a transplant donation cause.

 - Nominators may be AST members or the transplant community at large.